alpoktem/alpoktem.github.io/_posts/2019-12-15-machinedub.markdown

 Finally, the phoneme and pause sequence with their modified timings is sent to the TTS front-end.
 This gives us the synthesis of the translated phrase with the prosodic phrasing that is dictated by the source utterance.

-The dubbing process is completed once the synthesized audio is placed on top of the muted video.
+The dubbing process is complet once the synthesized audio is placed on top of the muted video.
 The final pipeline that illustrates all these processes in detail is as follows:

 <p align="center"><img src="/img/machinedub/pipeline_complete.png" alt="Final pipeline with TTS bending procedure" width="700"></p>
 <p align="center">Final machine dubbing pipeline</p>